 The connection each teacher and staff member makes with each student helps ensure a community where everyone knows everyone.

-We aim to find God in all things – in our diversity, in our strength of character, in our academic excellence, in our athletic perseverance and in our kinship with His creation.
-Our commitment to honoring the talents bestowed upon each of us from our Creator is evident in our expectation for each student (and her/his family) to become an active and engaged member of the school community.
+We aim to find God in all things – in our diversity, in our strength of character, in our academic excellence, in our athletic perseverance and more.
+Our commitment to honoring the talents bestowed upon each of us is evident in our expectation for each student (and her/his family) to become an active and engaged member of the school community.

 Many schools pride themselves on building independent young adults.
 While we achieve this same mission at Bishop McNamara, we are able to take our investment a step further.
 Through our connections with each student, we instill in them an understanding of their moral obligation to serve God and others.
 Thus, we strive to build a sense of interdependence through active involvement.

-As a student at Bishop McNamara Catholic School, you’ll have the opportunity to pursue your passions through a wide variety of activities and clubs, ranging from Yearbook and Band to Scholastic Bowl and the DECA Entrepreneur Club.
-Bishop McNamara's extracurricular activities are designed to foster intellectual and spiritual growth as you prepare for college.
+As a student at Bishop McNamara Catholic School, you’ll have the opportunity to pursue your passions through a wide variety of activities and clubs, ranging from yearbook to band to scholastic bowl.
+Bishop McNamara's extracurricular activities are designed to foster intellectual and spiritual growth as you prepare for the next level.

 The Bishop McNamara experience weaves together principles of character, scholarship, and faith.
 Whether in the classroom, on the playing field, or in the community, students’ days are filled with activities that are designed to structure their time; making the most of their school experience.
 In addition to an education, Bishop McNamara offers athletics, co-curricular activities, and community service opportunities that play an important role in each student’s day-to-day life at the School.